openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_host_aggregates.rst

 #.
 Log in to the dashboard.

-   Choose the admin project from the drop-down list at the top of the page.
+   Choose the :guilabel:`admin` project from the drop-down list at the top of the page.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab and click
    the :guilabel:`Host Aggregates` category.